mindwind/craft-atom/README.md

 __NOTICE:__
   1. _Please add unit tests in order to prove your modification works smoothly._
   2. _And please make sure your modification passes all unit tests._
-  3. _Respect the project coding style._
+  3. _Respect coding style of craft._

 Thanks for helping!

 ## License